 1. The Song of Solomon is about true love and choosing the right mate.
-Look how the beloved shepherd describes his young woman.
+The reader should recognize how the beloved shepherd describes his young woman.
 He praises her purity and chastity saying Song of Songs 4:12, “A garden enclosed Is my sister, my spouse, A spring shut up, A fountain sealed.”
-He also sees her as fruitful and life-giving saying Song of Songs 4:15, “A fountain of gardens, A well of living waters, And streams from Lebanon.”
+He also sees her as fruitful and life-giving saying, “A fountain of gardens, A well of living waters, And streams from Lebanon” (4:15).
 She is refreshing to him.
 The young woman is loyal and loves unto death (4:6).
-Though the king could provide luxury, the shepherd is able to provide something without a price.
+Though the king could provide luxury, the shepherd is able to provide something without price.

-The shepherd expresses his love and his desire for her love or death in Song of Solomon 8:6–7,
+The shepherd expresses his love and his desire for her love is overwhelming and will not end in Song of Solomon 8:6–7,

 Set me as a seal upon your heart, As a seal upon your arm; For love is as strong as death, Zeal as cruel as the grave; Its flames are flames of fire, A most vehement flame.
 Many waters cannot quench love, Nor can the floods drown it.
 If a man would give for love All the wealth of his house, It would be utterly despised.

-The shepherd’s love is like flames that covered in water could not be quenched, and no one can put a price on this kind of love.
-Now, what would happen if everyone felt this way as in love with one’s spouse?
+The shepherd’s love is like flames that are covered in water could not be quenched, and no one can put a price on this kind of love.
+What would happen if everyone felt this way about love for one’s spouse?

-3. Solomon’s Song is about teaching young women and men about what is essential to marriage.
+3. Solomon’s Song is about teaching young women and men about deciding whom to marry.
 Parents, siblings, and young married women need to teach.
 The village as the chorus asks the young woman for advice saying in Song of Solomon 8:8, “What shall we do for our sister In the day when she is spoken for?”
 The woman replies in Song of Songs 8:9, “If she is a wall, We will build upon her A battlement of silver; And if she is a door, We will enclose her With boards of cedar.”
-In other words, the young woman encourages the village that they should strengthen their sisters defenses and her loyalty to do what is right.
-She is not taken away from her love, but she must wait for true love and not be fooled.
+In other words, the young woman encourages the village that they should strengthen their sister’s defences and her commitment to do what is right.
+She must wait for true love and not be fooled.
+The beloved reflects upon her example of choosing the man who finds peace in her.
 The young woman taught the daughters of Jerusalem, “Do not stir up nor awaken love Until it pleases.”